iyissa/nbaapi_docs/docs/charts-math.md

 ```

 #### **Arguments**
-This module can take arguments to access data for the following.
+This package gives a short summary of what you can expect from each This module can take arguments to access data for the following.
 The stats, arguments to pass in.
 The results are shown in the block below each argument.

 *Assist Leaders*  `ast_leaders`